-For around 20 months GOCE will be gathering data to map the Earth's gravity field with unprecedented accuracy and spatial resolution.
-The final gravity map and model of the geoid will provide users worldwide with well-defined data products that will be instrumental in advancing science and applications in a broad range of disciplines.
-These will range from geodesy, geophysics and surveying to oceanography and sea-level research.
+This has provided users worldwide with well-defined data products that are instrumental in advancing science and applications in a broad range of disciplines.
+These range from geodesy, geophysics and surveying to oceanography and sea-level research.
 All products are available free of charge to scientific and non-commercial users.

-However, there are a number of steps that have to be taken in order to turn the raw data gathered by the GOCE satellite into a product suitable for the users worldwide.
-This part of the mission involves the so-called ground segment, which is essentially made up of three main elements – the satellite control element, the processing element and the archiving element as well as services to provide users with the data.
+There are a number of steps that are involved in turning the raw data gathered by the GOCE satellite into a product suitable for the users worldwide.
+This part of the mission involves the 'ground segment', which is essentially made up of three main elements – the satellite control element, the processing element and the archiving element, as well as services to provide users with the data.

-GOCE is controlled and operated by the Flight Operations Segment (FOS) at ESA's European Space Operations Centre (ESOC), in Darmstadt, Germany.
-From here, the health and status of GOCE is monitored and commands are generated and up-linked to the satellite.
+GOCE was controlled and operated by the Flight Operations Segment (FOS) at ESA's European Space Operations Centre (ESOC), in Darmstadt, Germany.
+From here, the health and status of GOCE was monitored and commands generated and up-linked to the satellite.

 GOCE data flow

-Raw data are down-linked from the GOCE spacecraft to the ground station in Kiruna, northern Sweden, which is suitably located for GOCE's near-polar orbit.
-On receipt, the data are immediately forwarded to the FOS in ESOC which then links the data through to the Payload Data Ground Segment (PDGS) at ESA's European Space Research Institute (ESRIN), in Frascati, Italy.
-Here, through a process of calibration and validation the data undergo an important transformation from telemetry to level-1b data products.
 Level-1b data products are the time series of converted, calibrated and validated measurements taken by GOCE.
 They consist mainly of the gravity gradients in the local satellite reference system and the orbit data (Satellite-to-Satellite Tracking observations, positions and velocity) in an Earth-fixed coordinate system.
-In addition, satellite data such as the attitude of the spacecraft and other housekeeping data complete the level-1b data.
+In addition, satellite data such as the attitude of the spacecraft and other housekeeping data complete the Level-1b data.

 Access GOCE data at: Earthnet Online - GOCE technical site